AdobeDocs/commerce-learn.en/help/site-management/create-simple-product.md

 ---
 # Create a simple product

-Learn how to create a simple product using the REST API and the commerce admin.
+Learn how to create a simple product using the REST API and the Adobe Commerce Admin.

 ## Who is this video for?

 - Website managers
 - eCommerce merchandisers
-- New developers using Adobe Commerce who are needing to learn how to use REST to create a product in Adobe Commerce
+- New Adobe Commerce developers who want to learn how to create products in Adobe Commerce using the REST API.

 ## Video content

 >[!VIDEO](https://video.tv.adobe.com/v/3425650?learn=on)

-## Curl code sample to create a product
+## Create a product using curl

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \